 To evaluate the robustness of the results, we carried out several checks (see supporting information).
-First, we reran the models with country-clustered standard errors.
-Second, we reran the models including a lagged dependent variable.
-Lastly, we replaced the 1973 price shock dummy variable with each country's dependence on imported oil in 1972 to test for heterogeneous treatment effects.
+First, we reran the models including a lagged dependent variable.
+Second, we replaced the 1973 price shock dummy variable with each country's dependence on imported oil in 1972 to test for heterogeneous treatment effects.
 In all cases, the substantive findings remained unchanged.